-We know that a field trip may not be your top priority right now, so that’s why we wanted to bring our sanctuary to you.
+We know that online learning is more important now than ever before., so that’s why we want to bring the learning experience of our sanctuary to you.

 Your students will answer A Big Question and have the opportunity for a live Q+A with an animal expert as well as learning about the vital work of our charity.